Top 5 Small Business Trends

 In response, businesses have invested in greening their products and services in the hopes of capitalizing on consumers' environmental concerns.
 It involves both greening existing products, such as cutting down on the packaging or changing a process to make a product or service more environmentally friendly, and creating new products that claim to do little or no environmental damage.

-- Review your products and services from an environmentally friendly point of view.
+Review your products and services from an environmentally friendly point of view.
 Do your products or services have green benefits that you could be playing up?
 If so, create a marketing campaign that will target the "green dollar".
-(3 Keys to Green Marketing.)

-- If your products don't have any discernible environmental benefits, review your product or service offerings and see what green products or services you might add, or if there is a process change you might make that will give your product or service some green weight.
+If your products don't have any discernible environmental benefits, review your product or service offerings and see what green products or services you might add, or if there is a process change you might make that will give your product or service some green weight.
 For instance, you might find a closer supplier that will cut down on the environmental impact of producing your product or be able to change the packaging to make it recyclable.
-10 Ways to Green Your Business will help you get started.

 Focusing on Customer Service as Differentiation